Mindgamesnl/FireIO/README.md

         .connect();

 .on(Event.CONNECT, ignored -> {
-    System.out.println("Connected with the server!");
+    System.out.println("Connected with the main!");
 })

 .on(Event.DISCONNECT, ignored -> {
-    System.out.println("Connection with the server has closed!");
+    System.out.println("Connection with the main has closed!");
 })

 .on("channel", (client, message) -> {